 - Kempty Fall

-Do not take your vehicle in Mussoorie traffic jam are excruciatingly painful and parking is horrible.
-So it’s better to book hotels on outskirts of Mussoorie towards Dehradun.
+Do not take your vehicle in Mussoorie traffic jams are excruciatingly painful and parking is horrible.
+So it’s better to book hotels on the outskirts of Mussoorie towards Dehradun.

 How to reach Dhanaulti: